 Flexia offers complete compatibility with the most popular WordPress Multilingual Translation Plugin WPML.
 It allows you to translate Flexia’s entire dashboard, page content, header, footer, and other content into any language you want.
-Let’s follow the step-by-step guideline to translate Flexia theme with WPML below:
+Let’s follow the step-by-step guidelines to translate the Flexia theme with WPML below:

 Step 1: Configure Your WPML Plugin Settings #